-Polish Galumpkis 1 large head of green cabbage or two small ones 1 pound ground round 1 pound sage breakfast sausage in a tube 1 large can of stewed tomatoes 1 cup of beef broth 1 large sweet onion 2 cups rice (do not use instant!)
+Bibiana's Polish Galumpkis 1 large head of green cabbage or two small ones 1 pound ground round 1 pound sage breakfast sausage in a tube 1 large can of stewed tomatoes 1 cup of beef broth 1 large sweet onion, washed and minced 2 cups uncooked rice (do not use instant!)
 I prefer jasmine rice, but I have recently used a mix of brown and basmati.
 You know best what your family likes.
-1/2 pound of bacon 1-teaspoon garlic powder
+1/2 pound of bacon 1 teaspoon garlic powder

-salt pepper large rectangular, metal or covered roaster aluminum foil ketchup for the table
+salt pepper large rectangular, metal or covered roaster, suitable for oven and broiler aluminum foil ketchup for the table

-Core the cabbage and cover with water and boil until you see the leaves pulling off in the water.
-It will be very hot!
+Wash and core the cabbage and cover with water in a deep pot.
+Boil until you see the leaves pulling off in the water.
+It will be scalding hot!

-Mix the raw beef and sausage together by hand or with a large spatula in a large bowl with the rice.
-By hand is best, so if you need to cool the rice just leave it for a moment.
+Mix the uncooked beef and uncooked sausage together by hand or with a large spatula in a large bowl with the rice.
+By hand is best, so if you need to cool the rice, just leave it for a moment.
 Be sure to take off all jewelry.
 If you have disposable, food-grade gloves those work well for this.

-Add the onion into that mixture minced as small as you can.
+Combine the onion into the meat mixture, minced as small as you can.
 Salt and pepper as you mix lightly.

-Meanwhile place the cabbage in a colander and run cool water over it in the sink for a minute to help drain the water and help it cool.
-I prefer to prepare the galumpkis on a wooden cutting board.
+Meanwhile place the cabbage in a colander in the sink and run cool water over it for a minute to help drain the water and let it cool.
+I prefer to prepare the galumpkis on a wooden cutting board next to the colander.

 Place a cabbage leaf in front of you with the smaller part, the stem closest to you.
 Cut off the tip of the hard stem with a sharp knife.

-Place a small amount of meat/rice mixture in the middle and roll over folding the sides to make a small envelope.
+Place a small amount (small ice cream scoop) of meat/rice mixture in the middle and roll over folding the sides to make a small envelope.
 The trick is to not over or under stuff.
-Place seam side down in the pan and keep them tight.
-It is totally okay to make two levels in the pan.
-Once it's full, cover the rolls with the stewed tomatoes and the beef broth.
+Place seam side down in the pan and keep them tight like a sushi roll.
+It is totally fine to make two levels in the pan.
+Once it's full, cover the rolls with stewed tomatoes and the beef broth.

 NOTHING compares to home cooking.
-Do this on a day where you will be home, Sunday blizzards are a bonus.
+Do this on a day where you will be home, weekend blizzards are a bonus.
 Be sure you will be hungry!
-These are filling and yummy and it’s a lot of fun to make with kids or anyone who likes to learn.
+These are filling and yummy.
+It's a lot of fun to make with kids or anyone who likes to learn.

 Don’t blame me if you have seconds, I would be shocked if you didn’t.
 Stay warm and safe out there.